 Registration to volunteer for meal delivery is required by Friday, September 11, 2020 at www.bit.ly/RHvolunteer, where volunteers can select the most convenient location and time.
 Community members may sponsor a Rosh Hashanah meal on The Kind Kitchen web site at www.TheKindKitchen.org/ or by calling 561-596-7539.

 The Kind Kitchen of Palm Beach is located at 844 Prosperity Farms Road in North Palm Beach.
 The 501(c)(3) organization, dedicated to doing kindness, provides weekly kosher meals to those in need, from the elderly to single mothers, and people with terminal illness.
 Menus rotate each week so established clients have variety.

 The Jewish Volunteer Center of the Jewish Federation of Palm Beach County works to identify, cultivate, and develop a network of people and opportunities that connects the Jewish community with meaningful volunteer experiences.

 Established in 1974, Ferd & Gladys Alpert Jewish Family Service (Alpert JFS) is a nationally accredited service provider for children, adults, seniors, and Holocaust survivors.
-The non-profit, non-sectarian organization is a trusted leader, with a team of 200 highly skilled professionals delivering high-quality care to community members.
+The non-profit, non-sectarian organization is a trusted leader, with a team of nearly 200 highly skilled professionals delivering high-quality care to community members.
 Alpert JFS works to ensure the well-being of children and families, independence of older adults, and quality of life for individuals with disabilities.
 For more information, visit www.AlpertJFS.org/ or phone 561-684-1991.